chenjjsx/KOA/README.md

 ## Application Prospects

-The application of this method is expected to significantly alleviate the laborious task of pain grade scoring for physicians.
-It provides crucial auxiliary information for the diagnosis of knee diseases, further enhancing efficiency and diagnostic accuracy in the field of KOA.
+The model provides a new method for predicting the severity of KOA and provides important auxiliary information for physicians' diagnosis.